huylb314/ssl-convsac/README.md

-# CURL: Contrastive Unsupervised Representation Learning for Sample-Efficient Reinforcement Learning
+# Semi-supervised Learning Convolutional Soft Actor-Critic

-This repository is the official implementation of [CURL](https://mishalaskin.github.io/curl/) for the DeepMind control experiments.
+This repository is the implementation Semi-supervised Learning Convolutional Soft Actor-Critic which start from the official implementation of [CURL](https://mishalaskin.github.io/curl/) for the DeepMind control experiments.
 Atari experiments were done in a separate codebase available [here](https://github.com/aravindsrinivas/curl_rainbow).
-Our implementation of SAC is based on [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae) by Denis Yarats.

 ## Installation